 5. Get Sufficient Sleep, Don’t Push Yourself

-Another major mistake exam-takers make when preparing for their Virginia real estate exam is sacrificing sleep to make more time for studies.
+Another major mistake exam-takers make during their Virginia real estate exam prep is sacrificing sleep to make more time for studies.
 Many real estate students, especially as exam day creeps up, opt to stay up late studying rather than getting a full night’s sleep.
 This does you no favors as the human mind needs sufficient sleep to perform proper functions.

 The lack of sleep may also lead to loss of retention, and then you wake up feeling exhausted.
 This will set you up for a long day ahead, which can impact future study sessions.